Frequently Asked Questions

 Participation in PIAAC is voluntary.
 However, to ensure that the results for Germany are meaningful and reflect the diversity in our society, it is very important that all selected persons take part.
 Whether or not you are employed, whether you are still in school or already retired, whether you were born in Germany or in another country – by completing the interview, you will contribute substantially to the success of PIAAC in Germany.

 The survey institute Kantar (formerly Infratest) is conducting the PIAAC interviews in Germany.
-An interviewer from Kantar will contact you in person.
-You can participate right away or arrange an appointment for the interview – whichever you prefer.
+An interviewer from Kantar will contact you in person to arrange an appointment for the interview.
 Usually, the interview will take place in your home and last around two hours.
 Upon completion of the interview, you will receive 50 € as a sign of our appreciation.

 You can find an overview of the interview process under Your Participation.